Master's Programme in Physics – Meteorology and Climate Physics

 Semester 1, for students with meteorology/climate physics

-In the first semester, you build on your undergraduate degree by immersing yourself in a course on atmospheric turbulence.
-You can then select from a range of 5 credit courses (see the study plan, year 2 semester 1).
+In the first semester, you build on your undergraduate degree by immersing yourself in a course in boundary layer meteorology, atmospheric turbulence and local weather systems.
+You can then select from a range of 5-credit courses (see the study plan, year 2 semester 1).

 Semester 2